-- Are responsible for establishing and maintaining internal controls. - Have designed such internal controls to ensure that material information relating to the Company is made known to such officers by others within those entries particularly during the period in which the periodic reports are being prepared; - Have evaluated the effectiveness of the Company's internal controls as of date within 90 days prior to the report; - Have presented in the report our conclusions about the effectiveness of our internal controls based on our evaluation as of that date; - We have disclosed to the auditors of the Company and audit committee: - All significant deficiency in the design or operation of internal controls which would adversely affect the Company's ability to record, process, summarise and report financial data and have identified for the Company's auditors any material weakness in internal controls, and - Any fraud, whether or not material, that involves management or other employees who have significant role in the Company's internal controls; - We have identified in the report whether or not there were significant changes in internal controls or other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
+- We have reviewed the report; - To the best of our knowledge, the report does not contain: - Any untrue statement of a material fact, or - Omit to state a material fact, which would make the statements, misleading in the light of circumstances under which such statements were made; - To the best of our knowledge, the financial statements and other financial information included in the report fairly present in all material respects the financial condition and results of operations of the Company as of, and for the periods presented in the report. - We: - Are responsible for establishing and maintaining internal controls. - Have designed such internal controls to ensure that material information relating to the Company is made known to such officers by others within those entries particularly during the period in which the periodic reports are being prepared; - Have evaluated the effectiveness of the Company's internal controls as of date within 90 days prior to the report; - Have presented in the report our conclusions about the effectiveness of our internal controls based on our evaluation as of that date; - We have disclosed to the auditors of the Company and audit committee: - All significant deficiency in the design or operation of internal controls which would adversely affect the Company's ability to record, process, summarise and report financial data and have identified for the Company's auditors any material weakness in internal controls, and - Any fraud, whether or not material, that involves management or other employees who have significant role in the Company's internal controls; - We have identified in the report whether or not there were significant changes in internal controls or other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.

-Mr. Razzaq Abiodun Managing Director/CEO FRC/2021/004/0000024290
+Mr. Razzaq Abiodun Managing Director/CEO FRC/2021/004/00000024290

-Chief Finance Officer FRC/2012/ICAN/00000000494
+Mr. Akinwale Sofile Chief Finance Officer FRC/2012/ICAN/00000000494

-LASACO ASSURANCE PLC FINANCIAL STATEMENTS, 31 DECEMBER 2021 REPORT OF THE AUDIT AND COMPLIANCE COMMITTEE
+LASACO ASSURANCE PLC FINANCIAL STATEMENTS, 31 DECEMBER 2022 REPORT OF THE AUDIT AND COMPLIANCE COMMITTEE